IHE/PCC.PCS/input/pagecontent/2_actors_and_transactions.md

 #### ITI-65 transaction

-This transaction is used to **do' things
+The Provide Document Bundle [ITI-65] transaction passes a Provide Document Bundle Request from a Document Source to a Document Recipient.

-For more details see the detailed [transaction description](domain-Y.html)
+For more details see the detailed [transaction description](ITI-65.html)